harp-lab/slog-lang1/doc/tutorial.md

 	--> (shortest-path from to pt dist)]
 ```
 - This is an interesting program to look at and understand, this uses most of the features the other examples have introduced till this point.
-- The example needs the rules from [member](#member) example, we are emitting them here for brevity.
+- The example needs the rules from [member](#member) example, they are emitted for brevity.
-- We have a graph and source node in the EDB (Extensional Database) i.e., input, We have to produce the shortest path from source-node to rest of the reachable nodes in the graph.
-- Prior SSSP example, calculated min dist from source node to other nodes but didn't keep the path to take for the min dist, Here we are trying to get the path.
-- The only difference here from the previous example is, along with the min dist, we add the new hop to a list of nodes in that path.
-And before doing that, we do a membership check for that node, to make sure we don't infinitely loop in case of cyclic graphs.
+- The only difference here from the previous SSSP example is, for every hop, along with min-dist calculation, the `to` node is added to a list of nodes in that path given it isn't already present in the path, this membership check is neccessary to avoid infinite loops in cyclic graphs.
-- Remove the membership check, for a cyclic graph the program goes into a infinite loop, for an acyclic graph, membership check isn't necessary.

 ### Sources
 - Some Examples are picked from sources written by [Sun Yihao](https://github.com/StarGazerM), [Akshar Patel](https://github.com/akshar2020)